 Please show your support of the Oak Hills High School student entries and VOTE!

-Thank you for your help in getting the student’s art displayed in Washington!
-Last year OHLSD was represented in our Nation’s Capitol Building by Cameron Suter’s work.
-Let’s see if we can go 2 years in a row!
+Thank you for your help in getting the student’s art displayed in Washington! in 2014 OHLSD was represented in our Nation’s Capitol Building by Cameron Suter’s work.
+Let’s see if we can make it happen again!